-Garner and Allard were the two scientists who have first introduced the phenomena of photoperiodism in the year 1920.
-Plants experience some physiological changes as a developmental response (like flowering) relative to the length of photoperiod.
+Garner and Allard were the two scientists who introduced the phenomena of photoperiodism in the year 1920.
+Plants experience some physiological changes as a developmental response (like flowering) relative to the photoperiod length.

 Definition of Photoperiodism

-Photoperiodism can define as one of the plant’s mechanisms where it can sense the alternations in the day and night length through the photoreceptor proteins and decides when to induce flowering.
-That’s why different plant species develop flowers on different seasons, which is only due to the difference in the length of photoperiod.
+Photoperiodism refers to one of the plant’s mechanisms where it can sense the alternations in the day and night length through the photoreceptor proteins and decide when to induce flowering.
+That’s why different plant species develop flowers in different seasons, which is only due to the difference in the photoperiod length.

-The photoreceptors like phytochromes and cryptochromes can perceive the light stimulus and can produce signals to induce flowering in a plant with respect to the critical length of photoperiod.
-Critical photoperiod can define as the minimum duration of light required to induce flowering.
+The photoreceptors like phytochromes and cryptochromes perceive the light stimulus and thereby producing signals to induce flowering in plants with respect to the critical length of photoperiod.
+Critical photoperiod refers to the minimum duration of light required to induce flowering.

-Day-neutral plants: These plants undergo flowering independently, as the length of photoperiod does not affect the process of flowering.
-DNP can produce flowers throughout the year and includes plants like cucumber, tomato, rose etc.
+- Day-neutral plants: They undergo flowering independently, as the photoperiod length does not affect the process of flowering.
+DNPs can produce flowers throughout the year and include plants like cucumber, tomato, rose etc.

 Mechanism of Photoperiodism

-Florigen is a phytohormone that is supposed to induce flowering in plants in response to the changes in photoperiod length.
-Depending upon the length of photoperiod, plants incite flowering in different ways and categorize into three types:
+Florigen is a phytohormone supposed to induce flowering in plants in response to the changes in photoperiod length.
+Depending upon the length of photoperiod, plants incite flowering in different ways, and they are categorized typically into three types:

-If the day length surpasses the critical photoperiod, then a plant will induce flowering.
-Oppositely, if the day length is below the threshold period than the plant will not induce flowering.
-The third condition is quite interesting as if the day length is below the threshold and there is an interruption in the night length, in such case also a plant will incite flowering.
+If the day length surpasses the critical photoperiod, a plant will induce flowering.
+Oppositely, a day length below the threshold period will not induce flowering in plants.
+The third condition is quite interesting, as the day length below the threshold and any interruptions in the night length will incite flowering in plants.

-When the day length is below the threshold period, then only the short-day plants will induce flowering.
-If the day length surpasses the critical photoperiod, and if there will be any interruption in the night length due to a flash of light, then in both the cases the plant will not induce flowering.
+When the day length is below the threshold period, only the short-day plants will induce flowering.
+If the day length surpasses the critical photoperiod and causes no interruption in the night length (due to a flash of light) will not induce flowering in plants.

 It is a process of inciting a floral stimulus in the leaf.
-Leaves are the region perceiving a light stimulus, which then releases photopigment like phytochromes.
+Leaves are the region perceiving a light stimulus, which then releases photopigments like phytochromes.
 A phytochrome changes its conformation depending upon the type of plants.
-In LDP, PR transforms into PFR during day time.
-In contrast, there is a reversion of PFR into PR during night time in SDP and the phenomena refer as a dark reversion.
+In LDP, PR transforms into PFR during the daytime.

-A phytochrome absorbs light at a different wavelength and changes its structural configuration either into PR and PFR forms, relative to the light absorbed.
+A phytochrome absorbs light at a different wavelength and changes its structural configuration either into PR and PFR forms relative to the light absorbed.
 Both PR and PFR forms are interconvertible, and their concentration in different plants may vary.
-When plant’s leave absorbs red-light of wavelength around 670 nm, then the PR will change into an active PFR form.
-In contrast, the far red-light of wavelength around 730 nm transforms an active PFR into inactive PR conformation.